hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/01_Salifish.md

 #BSUB -e %J.err       # File to which standard err will be written
 ```

 Now we can create a for loop to iterate over all FASTQ samples, and run Sailfish on each one.
 Note, that we are adding a parameter called `--numBootstraps` to the Sailfish command.
-Sailfish has the ability to optionally compute bootstrapped abundance estimates.
-This is done by resampling (with replacement) from the counts assigned to the fragment equivalence classes, and then re-running the optimization procedure, either the EM or VBEM, for each such sample.
-Here, we have selected 30 bootstraps.
+Sailfish has the ability to optionally compute bootstrapped abundance estimates. **Bootstraps are required for estimation of technical variance**.
+Bootstrapping essentially takes a different sub-sample of reads for each bootstapping run for estimating the transcript abundances.
+The technical variance is the variation in transcript abundance estimates calculated for each of the different sub-samplings (or bootstraps).
+We will discuss this in more detail in the next lesson.

 > *NOTE:* We are iterating over FASTQ files in the full dataset directory, located at `/groups/hbctraining/ngs-data-analysis2016/rnaseq/full_dataset/`